Origin: a Latin derivative

 If you are looking for a good carrier oil, consider using doTERRA Fractionated Coconut Oil.
 Remember that the dilution ratio you use on your child should be different than what you might normally use on yourself.
 It is recommended that you use several drops of carrier oil to one drop of essential oil with your child.
 The exact dilution ratio you use may change with their age.
 Younger children require more dilution than older children.
 For easy application, the doTERRA Touch line and doTERRA Kids Collection are prediluted.

 Dosage, which is how much of an essential oil you use at once, is a big part of using oils safely.
-If too much oil is used, they can cause your body to react negatively.
+If too much oil is used, it can cause your body to react negatively.
 So how do you make sure that you are using the right amount of oil?

-For children, a good rule of thumb is to start with just one drop of an essential oil, and like we said before, make sure it is diluted for topical application.
+For children, a good rule of thumb is to start with just one drop of an essential oil, and as we said before, make sure it is diluted for topical application.
 From there, you can decide if the oil had the effect you wanted or if you need a second drop.
 It is not recommended to apply more than two drops at a time on a child.
 Remember, when it comes to using essential oils, less is often more.
 Using small amounts multiple times a day is better than using a large amount once a day.

 Although uncommon, some people experience sensitivity to essential oils.
 This can include: